 Policies and further details of individual subject areas are available for parents to look at should they wish to.

 In Mathematics we follow the National Curriculum 2014.
 Maths is taught as a separate subject area and also linked to other topics being studied.
 Basic work in the four rules of number are taught, but we also want children to experience many different mathematical experiences.
 In particular we want our children to become good problem solvers and use and apply their mathematical knowledge and skills across the whole of the curriculum.
+We follow White Rose Maths as a skeleton support for planning and delivery.

 We teach Science as a separate subject, but we also use a topic based cross-curricular approach.
 We want to enable children to communicate scientific ideas, to relate Science to everyday life and to explore scientific concepts.
 These are essential elements of a developing experience of Science.